-rey information - for explanato ry motos, sc Policy consultation period 1 November 2021 to 7 January 2022 Policy determined on 1 February 2022 Policy contact name and position Briony Parsons, Trust Business Manager Amendments after determination 1 - Department for Education caboo برم طمعين مرا 070 2002 Department for Education school number 878-3062 Age range 4 to 11.
-There is also Early Years provision from 2 Type of school Academy primary school Admissions authority TEAM Multi-Academy Trust Normal round intake Reception Published Admission Number 20 12 Priority for children to another se Chulmleigh Community College 1 Priority for children from another setting No Designated religious character Yes - Church of England Admissions catchment area No School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form า Yes - only to be used for the exceptional need criterion.
-See below Key Dates Normal round When to apply Decision National Offer Date which is 17 April 2023 When to appeal From 22 May 2023 or from 20 school days after the refusal, whichever is later 2 Deadline to submit appeal 31 May 2023 Deadline to hear appeal 28 July 202)23 3 Key Dates In-Year admission ne 2023 for Year Groups 1 to 6 • • • ptember 2023 for Reception Decision within 10 school days of an application When to submit appeal from 20 school days after refusal school days of the form being submitted
+Key Information - for explanato ry notes, se

+Policy consultation period 1 November 2022 to 6 January 2023

+Policy determined on 7 February 2023

+Policy published on school website 1 March 2023

+Policy contact name and position Briony Parsons, Trust Business Manager

+Amendments after determination -

+Department for Education schoo l number 878-3062

+Age range 4 to 11.
+There is also Early Years provision from 2

+Type of school Academy primary school

+Admissions authority TEAM Multi-Academy Trust

+Normal round intake Reception

+Published Admission Number 20)24-25 12

+Priority for children to another se Chulmleigh Community College 1

+Priority for children from another setting No

+Designated religious character Yes - Church of England

+Priority according to faith No

+Admissions catchment area No

+Entitlement to free transport from Yes, if this is the closest school available to home

+Devon County Council 2

+School uniform Yes

+Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office

+Supplementary Information Form Yes - only to be used for exceptional need priority.
+See below

+Key Dates Normal round to Re

+When to apply ber 2023 to 15 January 2024

+Decision 16 April 20

+When to appeal ay 2024 or from 20 school days after the refusal, whichever is later 3

+Deadline to submit appeal 31 May 20

+Deadline to hear appeal 26 July 2024 4

+Key Dates In-Year admission

+ne 2024 for Year Groups 1 to 6

+ptember 2024 for Reception

+Decision within 15 school days of an application

+When to submit appeal chool days after refusal

+Deadline to hear appeal within 30 school days of the form being submitted